ananyateklu/second-brain/README.md

 # AI-Powered Personal Knowledge Management System

-Second Brain is a modern note-taking and knowledge management system that combines traditional note-taking with AI assistance to help you organize and connect your ideas
+Second Brain is an AI-enhanced knowledge management and note-taking system that unifies your notes, ideas, tasks, and reminders in one interactive environment.
+It intelligently links related concepts, highlights relevant information, and provides guidance to help you gain clarity, maintain organization, and discover insights you may have overlooked—all within a single, easy-to-use workspace.

 ## Core Features

-- **Knowledge Management**
+### Knowledge Management

-  - Rich text editing with Markdown support
+- Markdown-based rich text editing
+- Bi-directional linking across notes, ideas, tasks, and reminders
-  - Interactive mind mapping and relationship visualization using React Flow:
+- Graph visualization with React Flow to highlight relationships:
   - Customizable node types and styles
   - Smooth animations and transitions
   - Real-time graph updates
   - Drag and drop interface
   - Mini-map navigation
   - Node grouping
   - Custom edge connections
-  - AI-powered organization and tagging
-  - Comprehensive linking system:
-    - Note-to-note bi-directional links
-    - Link notes to tasks and reminders
-    - Connect ideas with related content
-    - Automatic link suggestions
+- AI-assisted tagging, content organization, and context-aware suggestions
-  - Version history and archiving
+- Version history, archiving, and focus mode for concentrated workflows
-  - Visual knowledge graphs with React Flow integration

-- **Code & Documentation**
+### Code & Documentation

-  - Syntax highlighting for 15+ languages
+- Syntax highlighting for multiple programming languages
-  - Code snippet organization
-  - AI-powered code explanations
+- Code snippet management and AI-driven code explanations
-  - Technical documentation support
-  - Easy sharing and export
+- Documentation integration and quick export/sharing features

-- **Task & Reminder System**
+### Tasks & Reminders

-  - Priority-based organization
+- Priority-based organization and AI-driven scheduling
-  - Smart scheduling with AI
-  - Rich content linking:
+- Context-aware reminders linked to notes, ideas, and other content
-    - Link tasks to relevant notes
+- Progress tracking, archiving, and linking tasks directly with related notes or ideas
-    - Connect reminders with documentation
-    - Attach reference materials
-  - Progress tracking
-  - Context-aware notifications

-- **AI Integration**
-  - Multiple AI model support:
-    - OpenAI (GPT-4, DALL-E 3)
-    - Anthropic Claude
-    - Google Gemini
-    - Grok API
+### AI Integration

-    - Local models via Ollama
+- Multiple AI backends: OpenAI (GPT-4, DALL-E 3), Anthropic Claude, Google Gemini, Grok, and local models via Ollama
+- Unified interface to select AI models and embeddings
-  - Natural language queries
+- Natural language queries, voice transcription, text-to-speech, image generation, and vector embeddings
-  - Voice transcription and text-to-speech
-  - Image generation
-  - Context-aware responses using RAG
+- Retrieval augmented generation (RAG) for context-rich responses

-- **Privacy & Security**
-  - Local AI model support
+- Database operations through natural language queries

+### Privacy & Security

+- API keys and credentials stored securely on the backend
-  - Secure authentication
+- JWT authentication with refresh tokens
-  - Data encryption
-  - Regular backups
-  - Granular privacy controls
+- Data encryption, planned role-based permissions for both users and AI agents

 ## Technical Stack

-- **Frontend**
+### Frontend

-  - React 18 with TypeScript and Vite for fast development
+- React 18 with TypeScript and Vite
-  - Tailwind CSS for responsive styling
+- Tailwind CSS, Headless UI, Framer Motion
-  - State management with React Context API and custom hooks
+- State management with React Context and custom hooks
-  - AI integrations with OpenAI, Anthropic, and Google AI SDKs
-  - Graph visualization with React Flow:
-    - Custom node and edge components
-    - Interactive graph layouts
-    - Zoom and pan controls
-    - Node selection and multi-select
-    - Edge routing with smooth curves
-    - Real-time graph updates
-  - Modern UI components with Headless UI and Framer Motion
-  - Icon system using Lucide Icons
+- React Flow for interactive graph visualization (zoom, pan, custom nodes, and edges)
 - Date handling with date-fns
-  - Comprehensive test coverage with Vitest and Testing Library
+- Vitest and Testing Library for comprehensive tests

-- **Backend**
+### Backend

-  - .NET 8.0 with ASP.NET Core Web API
+- .NET 8.0 with ASP.NET Core Web API and Clean Architecture using CQRS
-  - Entity Framework Core for data access
+- Entity Framework Core and SQL Server
-  - SQL Server for reliable data storage
-  - Clean Architecture with CQRS pattern
-  - JWT authentication with refresh tokens
-  - AI integrations:
-    - OpenAI (GPT-4, DALL-E 3)
-    - Anthropic Claude
-    - Google Gemini
+- Integrations with OpenAI, Anthropic, Google Gemini, Grok, and Ollama
-    - Grok API
-    - Local models via Ollama
-  - Vector storage with Pinecone for semantic search
+- Pinecone for vector embeddings and semantic search
-  - Natural language database operations through AI services
+- Logging, monitoring, and Swagger/OpenAPI documentation

+## Execution Steps & Function-Calling Models

+User operations—like creating or editing notes—are executed through a series of detailed steps (processing, thinking, function calls, database operations, result formatting).
+While these steps aren’t fully listed in the README, the system:

-  - Comprehensive logging and monitoring
+- Parses and validates user input.
+- Uses AI models to determine the best operation or function.
-  - API documentation with Swagger/OpenAPI
+- Interacts with the database through well-defined calls.
+- Returns detailed results and metrics to the UI.

+This process ensures transparency, traceability, and context-driven decision-making when performing actions.

 ## Getting Started